lsst-dm/dmtn-185/index.rst

 Metrics-level provenance
 ========================

+In this document, “metrics” refers to persisted performance indicators quantifying the technical and/or scientific evaluation of a unit of scalar data or computational process related to the Science Pipelines and/or derived data products.

 What do we want?
 ----------------

-In this document, “metrics” refers to persisted performance indicators quantifying the technical and/or scientific evaluation of a unit of data or computational process related to the Science Pipelines and/or derived data products.
 The metrics framework (lsst.verify) specifies a need for provenance information for two purposes:

 1. Identify uniquely a production run (job ID) that resulted in a metric measurement having been produced